kriomant/mockers/doc/guide.md

     cond.opt_call(some(gt(3))).and_return(());
     ```

-You can also use function returning `bool` to match argument:
+You can also use a function returning `bool` to match an argument:

 ```rust
 use mockers::matchers::check;
 cond.make_hotter_call(check(|t: usize| t > 4)).and_return(());
 ```

-While provided named matcher will produce nice error message in case
+While the provided named matchers will produce nice error messages in case
-of argument value mismatch, like ```4 is not greater than 5```, checking
+of argument value mismatch, like ```4 is not greater than 5```, checks
-with function will produce non-informative ```<custom function>```.
+using a custom function will produce a non-informative ```<custom function>``` output.

-You can improve error message by using `check!` macro instead of `check`
+You can improve the error message by using the `check!` macro instead of the `check`
 function:

 ```rust